-For example, in a playoff round we might have two teams where team A has won 80% of their regular season games and B has won 60% of theirs.
-(Most of the time each playoff team should have won more than half their regular season games, though in leagues where a high percentage of teams make the postseason this is not always the case.)
+For example, in a playoff round we might have two teams where team A wins 80% of their games and B wins 60% (most of the time each playoff team should have won more than half their regular season games, though sadly this is not always the case).
 Substituting into the equation above yields the probability of A beating B in a game to be approximately 72.7%.
 This is a reasonable result; it exceeds 50% (as it should since A is the better team, with a greater winning percentage), but it is less than A's regular season win percentage of 80%, indicating that A is now playing a better than average team.